bogoankim/bogoankim.github.io/index.md

   <p>
     His work has been published in premier HCI venues including CHI, UIST, and CSCW.
-    He received his Ph.D. in Artificial Intelligence from Hanyang University, advised by Prof. Kyungsik Han, and was a Postdoctoral Researcher at KAIST, working with Prof. Hwajung Hong and Prof. Uichin Lee.
+    He received his Ph.D. in Artificial Intelligence from Hanyang University, advised by Prof. Kyungsik Han, and was a Jang Young-Sil Postdoctoral Fellow at KAIST, working with Prof. Hwajung Hong and Prof. Uichin Lee.
   </p>
 </div>